Santa Cruz, California: Geography

+Neighborhoods

+The "westside" of Santa Cruz is commonly accepted to be anything west of the San Lorenzo River and the "eastside" east of the San Lorenzo River all the way to neighboring towns of Soquel and Capitola.
+The beginning of Aptos is seen as the end boundary for the "eastside".

 Climate

 Santa Cruz has mild weather throughout the year, experiencing a warm-summer Mediterranean climate characterized by mild, wet winters and warm, mostly dry summers.
-Due to its proximity to Monterey Bay, fog and low overcast are common during the night and morning hours, especially in the summer.
+Due to its proximity to Monterey Bay, fog and low overcast are common during the night and morning, especially in the summer.
 Santa Cruz frequently experiences an Indian summer, with the year's warmest temperatures often occurring in the autumn.
 Since the city faces south rather than west with mountains to its north, temperatures are usually several degrees warmer than in coastal areas to its northwest.